GEC Catalyst Awards

 The mission of the Green Electronics Council (GEC) is to achieve a world in which only sustainable electronics are designed, manufactured and purchased.
 The GEC Catalyst Awards seek to inspire innovation in the design, manufacture and use of Information Technology (IT) to advance sustainability globally.

 Each year the Catalyst Awards focus on a different theme.
 The 2018 Catalyst Awards theme is Advancing Human Wellness Through IT.
 Additional information about the 2018 Catalyst Awards, including the nomination form, is available on this page.
-The 2018 Catalyst Awards ceremony will take place in mid-October as part of the Connected Health Conference.
+Through GEC’s partnership with the Personal Connected Health Alliance, the 2018 Catalyst Awards ceremony will take place in mid-October as part of the Connected Health Conference.

 Senior Director, Head of Software Engineering